BrownSpaceEngineering/Arducam_Testing/README.md

 ### Linux (other distributions)
 1. openocd is probably in your package manager, but if not there are instructions [here](http://openocd.org/getting-openocd/).
 Make sure to put (or symlink) the bin folder in your path.
 2. You may need to follow the instructions above to add the udev rules.
-3. Install the ARM GNU toolchain from [here](https://www.microchip.com/mplab/avr-support/avr-and-arm-toolchains-c-compilers), and put (or symlink) the bin folder in your path (it may also be in your package manager).
+3. Install the "Arm GNU Toolchain for 32-bit Devices" for Linux from [here](https://www.microchip.com/mplab/avr-support/avr-and-arm-toolchains-c-compilers), and put (or symlink) the bin folder in your path (it may also be in your package manager).

 ## Changing ASF library configuration
 Follow this procedure if you'd like to add Atmel Start ASF libraries, change chip configuration or pinout, etc.